gambalab/rare_pipes/README.md

 -a     Absolute path to Annovar.
 (Required)
 -m     Model type, e.g. full or light.
 Default full.
-(Optional) -p     A string of comma-separated HPO terms describing the patient, e.g. HP:0000573,HP:0001102,HP:0003115 (Optional)
+(Optional) -p     A string of comma-separated HPO terms describing the patient, e.g. HP:0000573,HP:0001102,HP:0003115 (Optional) -d     Vcf file containing mutation to discard.
+Must be indexed.
+(Optional) -t     Trio vcf file annotated with rtg tool.
+Must be indexed and sample name be contained into it.
+(Optional)
 ```

 So a typical case of use will be something like this: